Healthcare students

 Pre-registration healthcare students who want to study a Nursing, Midwifery or allied health professions course (as listed above), and who are eligible for a maintenance and tuition fee loan from Student Finance, can receive additional non-means tested, non-repayable grants from the NHS.
 These include:

-• NHS training grant of £5,000 (with up to an extra £2,000 for some students)
+• NHS training grant of £5,000 (with up to an extra £1,000 specialist subject payment for those on specified courses)

 • parental support of £2,000 (for students with children under 15 or 17 if registered with special educational needs)